SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/TSP/GenericGraph/README.md

 ```

 ## Comment:
-This solution is tested against the oliver30 dataset.
-It's worth noting that the best solution for this problem has a
-distance of 423.741, whereas in our solution, the distance is 426.6002.
-While this may not be an exceptional
-achievement, it's important to consider that we only ran the algorithm for a few seconds without hyper-parameter
-fine-tuning.
-This gives us confidence that with more time and parameter adjustments, better solutions can likely
-be attained. :scream_cat:
+This solution was tested against the oliver30 dataset.
+It is worth noting that the best-known solution for this problem has a distance of 423.741, while our solution achieved a distance of 426.6002.
+Although this may not be an exceptional result, it's important to consider that we only ran the algorithm for a few seconds without fine-tuning the hyperparameters.
+This suggests that with more time and adjustments to the parameters, it is likely that better solutions could be attained. :scream_cat: